joshiemoore/slitherbox/README.md

 * Implement more commands, to at least approximate a useful replacement for the GNU Core Utilities.
 * Add more features to existing commands, including various flags and options which would be expected to exist in established implementations of that command.
+* Add more comprehensive exception handling to command implementations.
+Incorrect inputs or other issues will often cause the Python library functions to throw exceptions, and we should display graceful error messages instead of showing the actual exception to the user running the command.
 * ...